Roger Falconer: Awards and honours

-Falconer’s work has been recognised through various awards, most notably: Award of Honorary Doctor of Engineering by the University of Bradford (2022), the International Association for Hydraulic Research Ippen Award (1992), the Royal Academy of Engineering Silver Medal (1999), the Institution of Civil Engineers Telford Premium (1993), the Institution of Civil Engineers Robert Alfred Carr Prize (2003) and (2007), and Honorary Member of the International Association for Hydro-Environment Engineering and Research (2017).
+Falconer’s work has been recognised through various awards, most notably: Friendship Award (China) - "Highest Award to Foreign Experts" (2022), Honorary Doctor of Engineering awarded by University of Bradford (2022), Honorary Fellow of International Association for Hydro-Environment Engineering and Research (2017), International Association for Hydraulic Research Ippen Award (1992), Royal Academy of Engineering Silver Medal (1999), Institution of Civil Engineers Telford Premium (1993), Institution of Civil Engineers Robert Alfred Carr Prize (2003) and (2007).
+Thomas and Elizabeth Williams Scholarship (1973).

-Falconer is a Fellow of the Royal Academy of Engineering (1997), Foreign Member of the Chinese Academy of Engineering (2019), Fellow of the Learned Society of Wales (2011), Fellow of the European Academy of Sciences (2018), and a Fellow of the City and Guilds of London Institute (1997).
+Falconer is an International Member of the Chinese Academy of Engineering (2019) and a Fellow of the: Royal Academy of Engineering (1997), Learned Society of Wales (2011), European Academy of Sciences (2018), and City and Guilds of London Institute (1997).
 He is a Chartered Engineer, Chartered Environmentalist and Chartered Water and Environmental Manager, and a Fellow of the: Institution of Civil Engineers, Chartered Institution of Water and Environmental Management, and American Society of Civil Engineers.